naturalmechanics/Nealbara/README.md

 1. Source / Inspiration of Codes
 --------------------------------

-While the data transfer module between the components is my work, the solvers and many models are based on OpenFoam and/or Fluidity.
+While the manager between the components is my work, the solvers and many models are based on OpenFoam and/or Fluidity.

 2. Using the code
 -----------------